auth0/docs/articles/lock-vs-auth0js.md

 * Using [Lock](/libraries/lock);
 * Using a custom user interface that you have created in conjunction with the [auth0.js](libraries/auth0js) library or the [Authentication API](https://auth0.com/docs/auth-api).

-**Lock** is a drop-in authentication widget that provides a standard set of behavior and a customizable user interface. **Auth0.js** is a client-side library that *does not* come with a user interface but provides for near limitless customization in terms of behavior and appearance.
+**Lock** is a drop-in authentication widget that provides a standard set of behavior and a customizable user interface. **Auth0.js** is a client-side library that *does not* come with a user interface but provides near limitless customization in terms of behavior and appearance.
 The **Authentication API** provides integration without requiring the use of any Auth0 libraries.
 Whichever option you choose depends on the needs of your app.

 ## Lock

 ![](/media/articles/lock-vs-customui/lock.png)

 **Lock** is an embeddable login form that makes it easy for your users to authenticate themselves using the appropriate Connection.
-Lock will automatically handle most of the details involved with creating and authenticating users using the Auth0 API for you.
+Lock will automatically handle most of the details involved with creating and authenticating users for you.
 You will also have a user interface that:

 * Is robust and provides an excellent user experience on any device with any resolution;
 * Has a simple design that fits in with most modern websites with just a few tweaks to its custom color;